Xoxotynn/hyprxoxo/README.md

 > **Warning**
 >
-> Install script will auto-detect nvidia card and install nvidia-dkms drivers for your kernel.
+> Install script will install patched nvidia drivers
 > Nvidia drm will be enabled in grub, so please [ensure](https://wiki.archlinux.org/title/NVIDIA) your nvidia card supports dkms drivers/hyprland.

 After minimal Arch install (with grub), clone and execute -